 Muddle mango, mint, and 1 oz of lime juice.
 Add rum, mix, then pour into ice filled glass.
 Top with club soda, squeeze of lime, and a marigold.

 By far my favorite character in Monsoon Wedding is wedding planner P.K.
-Dubey, who’s like a cross between Hrundi V. Bakshi and Martin Short in Father of the Bride.
+Dubey.
 Permanently attached to his Nokia cell phone, he is the heart (and comic relief) of this film.
-His character is a lot like India itself- a blend of traditional cultural values, and new Western ideas.
+His character is a lot like India itself- a blend of traditional cultural values, and new technology.
 He can order up a weather-proof tent via this crazy new thing called email, but he can also tell you it won’t rain because the peacocks aren’t dancing.
 Now isn’t that the kind of planner every bride needs on her side?
 Cheers!